dumbo-legacy/sfEfLanguagePlugin/README.md

 sfEfLanguagePlugin
 ==================

-The sfEfLanguagePlugin is a symfony plugin that provides internationalization and localization features
+The sfEfLanguagePlugin is a symfony1 plugin that provides internationalization and localization features